 - Early in The Three Musketeers, D'Artagnan meets Aramis while the latter has his foot on a handkerchief.
 D'Artagnan picks it up and hands it to Aramis, accidentally revealing Aramis's relationship with a lady and creating an opportunity for a duel.

-- When Richard is forced to impersonate a notorious womanizer with an incredible reputation for being really good in bed in the Legend of the Seeker episode "Princess", he complains about how many women in the Margrave's palace are dropping handkerchiefs in front of him.
+- Legend of the Seeker: In the episode "Princess", Richard is forced to impersonate a notorious womanizer with an incredible reputation for being really good in bed, and he complains about how many women in the Margrave's palace are dropping handkerchiefs in front of him.

 - In the Smash Mouth music video for their cover of "I'm a Believer", the trope is subverted; the lead singer spends the video chasing after a woman who dropped her keys, only to return them without comment, even when the woman attempts to flirt with him.